timconner/simplesamlphp-module-duouniversal/README.md

 ),
 ```

 This will enable the module for the IdP/SP of your choice (or globally if you insert it into the authproc chain in the SimpleSAML global config.php).

-Currently, all configuration values are global and cannot be configured to use different values per-SP/IdP.
-By selectively choosing where in the authproc chain the module is added, one can enable/disable it for different IdPs/SPs.
+The Duo application config used by a particular SP can be changed from the default by adding additional named entries to the `alternateDuoApps` section of the config and then mapping SP EntityIDs to application names in `spDuoOverrides`.
+Duo can be bypassed per-SP by mapping the SP's EntityID to 'bypass' in the same section.
+See sthe comments in the `config-templates/module_duouniversal.php` file for examples.

 Based on the original Duo Security module by Kevin Nastase, as forked by Scott Carlson.